1technophile/OpenMQTTGateway/docs/use/displays.md

 or with the runtime command

-`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m {"display-metric":false}`
+`mosquitto_pub -t home/OpenMQTTGateway/commands/MQTTtoSSD1306/config -m {"displaymetric":false}`

 ### Rotating the display by 180 degrees